brooksdra/technotes.github.io/css.md

 }
 ```

-**Project supplied fonts** are retrieved from google and provided by the project as a resource using @font-face
+**Project supplied fonts** are retrieved from Google and provided by the project as a resource using @font-face

 ### @font-face